GioBonvi/Infiltrate/README.md

  - I added three spy-themed music tracks at the end of the page, which can be activated only if wanted (save Internet data)

- - I added a banner alerting about cookie use

  - language and name can be changed more easily and during the game without any problems

  - error messages are actively shown explaining what went wrong